-The Geographic Management of Cancer Health Disparities Program (GMaP), initiated in 2009, is a national program designed by the National Cancer Institute (NCI) to enhance capacity in the areas of disparities research; recruitment and career/professional development of underrepresented investigators, trainees, and students; communication and dissemination; and evaluation, as part of building region-based “hubs” for the support and efficient management of cancer health disparities (CHD) research, training, and outreach.
+The Geographic Management of Cancer Health Disparities Program (GMaP), which ran from 2009 through 2023, was a national program designed by the National Cancer Institute (NCI) to enhance capacity in the areas of disparities research; recruitment and career/professional development of underrepresented investigators, trainees, and students; communication and dissemination; and evaluation, as part of building region-based “hubs” for the support and efficient management of cancer health disparities (CHD) research, training, and outreach.

 GMaP Region 4

-Fox Chase Cancer Center Temple Health serves as the hub for Region Four, which includes more than 800 members and 40 partner institutions in Connecticut, Iowa, Illinois, Indiana, Massachusetts, Michigan, Minnesota, New Jersey, New York, Ohio, Pennsylvania, Rhode Island and Wisconsin.
-GMaP Region Four, also known as the Cancer Disparities Research Network, is building a synergistic network of investigators to support and manage health disparities research, training and outreach.
+Fox Chase Cancer Center Temple Health served as the hub for Region Four from 2009-2023, which grew to include more than 900 members and 40 partner institutions in Connecticut, Iowa, Illinois, Indiana, Massachusetts, Michigan, Minnesota, New Jersey, New York, Ohio, Pennsylvania, Rhode Island and Wisconsin.

 - To advance the science of cancer health disparities